ktconnolly/understat-xg/README.md

 League IDs are EPL, La_Liga, Bundesliga, Serie_A, Ligue_1 and RFPL.
 Available seasons are 2014 to present.

 ### Match Shot Data
-To get data for every shot in a single match pass its ID as an argument.
+To get data for all shots in a single match pass its ID as an argument.
 ```
 # for https://understat.com/match/9901
 python match.py 9091